 The Kings By Plowshares received the first Berrigan-McAlister award for Gospel nonviolence from DePaul University.
 Dan Berrigan’s 100th birthday on May 9 was also commemorated.
-There will be a recording posted by DePaul University at some point.
+The recording has been posted by DePaul University on Vimeo at:https://vimeo.com/582093425/d85bef27ef

 Following are the statements by the KBP7: